What are high-histamine foods?

 How does my body control levels of histamine?

-Histamine, when adequately controlled by the DAO enzyme, has a relatively short life in the body.
-However, some people are genetically disposed to be deficient in this enzyme.
-Others may be prescribed medication that inhibits it or have poor gut health which impacts how well it works – all of which may increase your histamine load and lead to a potential intolerance.
+Histamine has a relatively short life in the body.
+However, some people are genetically disposed to be deficient, while others may be prescribed medication that inhibits it or have poor gut health which impacts how well it works.
+All of which may increase your histamine load and lead to a potential intolerance.

 It’s worth remembering that your histamine load is also influenced by your environment and even the time of day, with histamine levels peaking at night, when mast cells are most active.